-To see what it's like travelling on the TGV, you might enjoy this Top Gear style plane vs train race, that we made, which pits Snowcarbon co-founder and ski journalist Daniel Elkan against ski writer Neil English.
+To see what it's like travelling on the TGV, you might enjoy this Top Gear style plane vs train race where Snowcarbon co-founder Daniel Elkan races experience ski writer Neil English to the Three Valleys.

 We won't tell you who won the race (you'll have to watch the film), but Daniel certainly had a more comfortable journey - as you will see!

 The seats on the TGV are comfortable, whether you are in standard or first class.
-People often ask whether it is worth upgrading to First Class.
-We'd say no, because the seating is remarkably similar between the two classes.
+People often ask whether it is worth upgrading to First Class and we'd say no, because the seating is remarkably similar between the two classes.
 In both Standard and First Class there are are plenty of table seats, and those without have a pulldown table where you can rest a book or laptop.

 Cafe bar and food

 TGVs have cafe-bars that sell hot and cold drinks, alcohold, hot snacks and sandwiches.
-The prices are not exhorbitant, but it is worth thinking about stocking up at a Paris station first, where you'll have more choice - and the wine will be cheaper!
+The prices are not exhorbitant, but it is worth thinking about stocking up at a Paris station first where you'll have more choice - and the wine will be cheaper!
+Or bringing some provisions from home.

 You can eat at one of the counters in the cafe-bar (some have stools) and enjoy the views from there, or take items back to your seat.
-The atmosphere in the cafe bars is somehow very nice - we've got chatting to lots of other people enjoying their journeys too.
+The atmosphere in the cafe bars is very pleasant - we've got chatting to lots of other people enjoying their journeys too.

-At the cafe bar you can also buy tickets for the Paris Metro - although we'd recommend in most cases changing in Paris with a taxi (it makes things so easy).
+At the cafe bar you can also buy tickets for the Paris Metro - although you can also change in Paris easily with a taxi, which makes things easier if you have quite a bit of luggage or children in tow.

 Group and family facilities

-The TGV is particularly good for groups or families, especially if you book table seats.
-When you walk through the TGV its great to see that children are enjoying the journeys by train - busy scribbling, drawing, playing games.
+The TGV is particularly good for groups or families, especially if you book table seats, or find them when you turn up.
+When you walk through the TGV its great to see that children are enjoying the journeys by train - busy scribbling, drawing, playing game - we've seen happily familes on the train plenty of times and never seen an unhappy one.
+Quite different from the airport experience.
 The picture on the right is one that Daniel took on a train v plain race to the lovely resort of La Clusaz.

 Booking the TGV